tjhowse/aus_grocery_price_database/fly/FLY_README.md

     influx delete --bucket groceries --start '2009-01-02T23:00:00Z' --stop '2029-01-02T23:00:00Z'
     # Reimport the cleaned data from the lp file.
     influx write -b groceries -f 2024-08-14_auscost_backup_cleaned.lp

+## InfluxDB data usage

+On 2024-11-27 I noticed we'd stopped logging new data since about 2024-10-29 and parts of the landing page weren't showing plots.
+I found the `/data` volume mount on the InfluxDB machine was full.
+I extended the volume to 2GB and restarted the machine:

+    fly volumes extend vol_r7l95jwqy0j8kp94 -s 2
+    fly scale count 0
+    fly scale count 1

+1GB for 3 months of data seems like a lot.
+I should look into whether there are some optimisations, or drop the timeseries database for a plain sqlite and only store deltas.
+I'd've thought InfluxDB would be more efficient than this, maybe I'm doing something dumb?